buildbuddy-io/buildbuddy/website/blog/introducing-buildbuddy-workflows.md

 And if CI runs don't complete quickly, developers are inclined to "context switch" &mdash; meaning they stop waiting for CI and start working on something else.
-Even for the most disciplined developers who are great at multitasking, this introduces cognitive overhead and results in less productivity overall.
+Even for the most disciplined developers who are great at multitasking, this can introduce mental overhead and result in less productivity overall.

 The developer experience when CI is **slow** looks a bit like this (red parts of the timeline indicate lost productivity):